MarkEdmondson1234/Shiny-R-SaaS/README.md

-# Creating a paid R SaaS with Firebase, Stripe and Shiny
+# Creating a paid R SaaS with Firebase, Paddle and Shiny

 Create a template for R users to create paid subscription services for Shiny Apps.